vict01/ComparisonSearch/README.md

 # Comparison Financial Search - Automated Testing
 ## This is the test automation framework based on Selenium-Webdriver, Junit and Maven to create tests easily for Comparison Financial Search.

-In this framework we used diferent components resumed above, but below we will explain its functionality:
+In this framework we used different components resumed above, but below we will explain its functionality:
 ```
 1. Selenium webdriver: Selenium is the framework used to automate the actions in the browser and locate elements.
    In this case, we use Chrome as browser and ChromeDriver as driver.